ponylang/pony-tutorial/expressions/literals.md

   ]
 ```

-This Array literal is coerced to be an `Array[Stringable] ref` according to the `as` expression.
+This array literal is coerced to be an `Array[Stringable] ref` according to the `as` expression.

+If a type is specified on the left-hand side, it needs to exactly match the type in the `as` expression.

 ### Arrays and References

-Constructing an Array with a literal creates new references to its elements.
+Constructing an array with a literal creates new references to its elements.
 Thus, to be 100% technically correct, array literal elements are inferred to be the alias of the actual element type.
 If all elements are of type `T` the array literal will be inferred as `Array[T!] ref` that is as an array of aliases of the type `T`.

 It is thus necessary to use elements that can have more than one reference of the same type (e.g. types with `val` or `ref` capability) or use ephemeral types for other capabilities (as returned from [constructors](../types/classes.md#constructors) or the [consume expression](../capabilities/consume-and-destructive-read.md)).